 Working At CompanyCam

 Our Product and Engineering departments work together on basically two types of teams.
-Most teams focus on the product itself, while the platform team supports that work, and also works on larger and more fundamental systems and maintenance, infrastructure, and devops.
+Most teams focus on the product itself, while the Platform Team supports that work, and also works on larger and more fundamental systems and maintenance, infrastructure, testing, and devops.

 Product teams use Basecamp’s Shape Up method (fused with empowered product teams a la Marty Cagan's Inspired) to organize and execute their work.
 That means they work in teams in 6-week cycles to implement product improvements.
 After each cycle, everyone enjoys a 1-2 week cool-down where they pursue educational opportunities, work on pet projects, or smash some bugs that have been nagging at them.

-As an infrastructure engineer, you'll work on our Platform Team and follow the same 6-week cycle + 1-2 week cool-down template.
+As an QA Engineer, you'll work on our Platform Team and follow the same 6-week cycle + 1-2 week cool-down template.